Professor Nandita deSouza was the lead academic radiologist at The Institute of Cancer Research and The Royal Marsden

 Professor deSouza completed her medical training in 1983 at the University of Newcastle Upon Tyne and is a Fellow of the Royal College of Physicians and a Fellow of the Royal College of Radiologists.
 She cemented her interest in research through a Doctor of Medicine, which she completed in 1996 while a Senior Research Fellow at Hammersmith Hospital’s Robert Steiner Magnetic Resonance Unit.
 In 1995, Professor deSouza took up the post of Senior Lecturer at the Imperial College School of Medicine and Royal Postgraduate Medical School, while continuing her work at the hospital.
 In 2000 she was appointed a Reader in Imaging at Imperial College, and moved to the ICR in this position in 2004.

 Professor deSouza has a major interest in mentorship for women in academic medicine and has worked through the Women in Academic Medicine Committee to develop a code for part-time and flexible training for academics.
-She serves as a member of the Athena SWAN steering group.
-In addition, she supervises a number of PhD and MD students.
-She also lectures widely to national and international audiences and is involved in developing guidelines for gynaecological cancer care.
+She served as a member of the Athena SWAN steering group.
+In addition, she supervised a number of PhD and MD students.
+She also lectured widely to national and international audiences and was involved in developing guidelines for gynaecological cancer care.

 Professor deSouza is married with one daughter.
 She lists her hobbies as walking and enjoying her daughter’s performances in classical music.